Azure/PSRule.Rules.Azure/docs/en/rules/Azure.KeyVault.Firewall.md

 - Private endpoint connections.
 - Azure virtual network subnets with a Service Endpoint.

+If any of the following options are enabled you must also enable _Allow trusted Microsoft services to bypass this firewall_:

+- `enabledForDeployment` - _Azure Virtual Machines for deployment_.
+- `enabledForDiskEncryption` - _Azure Disk Encryption for volume encryption_.
+- `enabledForTemplateDeployment` - _Azure Resource Manager for template deployment_.

 ## RECOMMENDATION

 Consider configuring KeyVault firewall to restrict network access to permitted clients only.